TimothyYe/godns/README.md

 #### HE.net

-For HE, email is not needed, just fill the DDNS key as password, and config all the domains & subdomains.
+For HE, email is not needed, just fill in the DDNS key as a password, and configure all the domains & subdomains.

 <details>
 <summary>Example</summary>